Teriks/LibLSLCC/README.md

 # About LibLSLCC

-The LibLSLCC library is a framework for writing LSL compilers.
+LibLSLCC is a framework for writing LSL compilers.

 The LibLSLCC code validator/syntax tree builder provides **full front end syntax checking of LSL**.
 It even includes extended warnings that you would find in most compilers for other languages,